civilstat/RankingProject/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There should be 1 NOTE: this is my first submission.
+There should be 1 NOTE:

+* This is my first submission.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.